FreunzWa/FW_sync/medicine/neurology/dementia.md

 - medical
     + cx/ progression
         * may progress to affect other cognitive domains, or develop into MND
+- treatment
+    + augmentative communication apps
+    + words to speech help @some cases
+    + whiteboard to draw word when cannot remember
 - clinical
     + all 3 domains
         * word finding
     + non-fluent PPA
-        * motor speech defecit, articulatory difficulty of actually pronouncing words, very effortful. (patient has problems pronouncing eg. caterpillar)
+        * motor speech defecit, articulatory difficulty of actually pronouncing words, very effortful. (patient has problems pronouncing eg. caterpillar).
     + semantic variant PPA
         * impaired single word comprehensions and object naming (esp for low frequency items) in the early stages, progresses to complete comprehension defecit.
         * loss of semantic knowledge about objects, eg when drawing turtle forget the shell.